dmmaus/mezzacotta-generator/README.md

 ## Running the generators

+The Python generator code `generique.py` takes two arguments:

+1. A base vocabulary file name path, without the `.txt` extension.
+This specifies which text generator to run.
+1. A number of lines of text to generate.

 **From a web browser:** Place the code into your web server directory, then point your browser at the top level `index.php` file.
 Your web server will need to allow shell execution of Python from within PHP.
 You may ned to edit the python path in the subdirectory `index.php` files.
+The PHP code calls the Python `generique.py` to generate a number of lines, formatted for browser display.

 **From the command line:** The `generique.py` script assumes that it is being called from a subdirectory.
 Change to a generator subdirectory (e.g. `<subdir>` = `test` or `tavern`) and run either: